-Duke Primary Care Recruitment Opportunities
+Duke Primary Care Physician Opportunities

 Duke Primary Care was established in 1995 and is one of the state’s largest primary care physician networks.
 Duke Primary Care plays a key role in Duke Medicine’s clinical care and research, and reflects Duke’s commitment to providing high quality care to its employees and to people in the surrounding communities.